jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

     }
 ```
 ### getAllMessagesU2U

-this method is used to get all messages form the json folder databse specified by the path in the atribute messages path
+this method is used to get all messages form the json folder databse specified by the path in the atribute messages path.

+There are not paramteres in this method.

+This method returns all messages from the database.
 ```php
     public function getAllMessages(): array
     {